mdminhazulhaque/simple-arduino-control/README.md

-# Check [QArduControl](https://github.com/minhazul-haque/qarducontrol) for an updated version of this [rogram
+# Check [QArduControl](https://github.com/minhazul-haque/qarducontrol) for an updated version of this program

 Simple Arduino Control